-Seven key service centres are designated reflecting the concentration of services and facilities in these locations.
-These are Buckden, Fenstanton, Kimbolton, Sawtry, Somersham, Warboys and Yaxley.
-Approximately 30% of the total housing growth, together with a limited amount of employment growth, will be dispersed across the key service centres together with the small settlements to support the vitality of these communities.
+Approximately a quarter of the objectively assessed need for housing, together with a limited amount of employment growth, will be permitted on sites dispersed across the key service centres, local service centres and small settlements to support the vitality of these communities and provide flexibility and diversity in the housing supply.

-In addition, small and windfall sites will be delivered in conformity with other policies of this plan which will provide flexibility and diversity in the supply.
+In addition, rural exception, small and windfall sites will be permitted on sites which are in conformity with other policies of this plan providing further flexibility in the housing supply.